Nasik Road railway station

 Nasik Road Railway Station or Nashik Road Railway Station serves Nashik city, Nashik Road and surrounding areas in Nashik district in the Indian state of Maharashtra.
-It is main railway station of Nashik.
-It is one of the oldest and busiest railway station in India.
+It is the main railway station of Nashik.
+It is one of the oldest and busiest railway stations in India.
 It is located on Mumbai–Delhi, Mumbai–Kolkata main line.
-It is A1 category railway station.
-It comes under Bhusawal Division of Central Railway.
+It is an A1 category railway station.
+It comes under the Bhusawal Division of Central Railway.
 Nearly 300 trains have stops at this railway station.
-Approximately 0 people travel daily from this railway station.
-It is one of the cleanest railway station in India.
+It is one of the cleanest railway stations in India.

 History

 The first train in India travelled from Mumbai to Thane on 16 April 1853.
 By May 1854, Great Indian Peninsula Railway's Mumbai–Thane line was extended to Kalyan.
 Bhusawal was set up in 1860, but the service started in the mid-1860s.
 The line was extended to Khandwa in 1866 and to Nagpur in 1867.

 Electrification

 The railways in the Igatpuri–Manmad section were electrified in 1967–69.